WAVE-hamburg/wave-hamburg.github.io/_pages/team.md

       url: "mailto:celine.hadziioannou@uni-hamburg.de"
 excerpt: "Our team combines expertise from various fields, including geophysics, seismology, physics, and engineering, to push the boundaries of seismic and geo-acoustic research."
 intro:
-  - excerpt: 'Meet our team from the University of Hamburg, DESY, Helmut Schmidt University, GFZ Potsdam, European XFEL, and international contributors and experts working together on seismic and (geo)physical research.'
+  - excerpt: 'Meet our team from the University of Hamburg, DESY, Helmut Schmidt University, GFZ Potsdam, European XFEL, and <a href="#internationalpartners">
+    international contributors and experts</a> working together on seismic and (geo)physical research.'

 feature_row:
   - image_path: /assets/images/Team/Oliver Bölt.png